HG2051-ntu/HG2051-ntu.github.io/src/quiz1.md

 You will also need to know:

  - how to work with the `nltk` library
- - how to access corpora such as the `gutenberg` corpus
+ - how to access corpora such as the `gutenberg` corpus and the `swadesh` corpus
  - how to access information in lexical resources such as `wordnet`

 Finally, the quiz will require you to read/write information from/to a file.